thecmdrunner/100x/1-domain-modelling/final.md

 ### Constraints:

 - A question can only be related to a book.
+- User must be verified before asking a question.
 - User must be signed in to ask a question.

 ## 10. Answer